PaddlePaddle/docs/doc/paddle/guides/dygraph_to_static/input_spec_en.rst

 The length of ``input_spec`` is 1 corresponding to argument inputs in forward function. ``input_spec[0]`` contains two InputSpec objects corresponding to two Tensor signature information of inputs.

-If a function takes an argument of type dict, the element in the ``input_Spec`` must also be an InputSpec dict containing the same keys.
+If a function takes an argument of type dict, the element in the ``input_spec`` must also be an InputSpec dict containing the same keys.
 A simple example as follows:

 .. code-block:: python